harishThadka/Flink-Java/README.md

  ### Using Netbeans to create a Project:

--  Onec ethe Netbeans is downloaded, Open it and click on the new Project and select the Java with Maven Project along with Project with archetype.
+-  Once the Netbeans is downloaded, Open it and click on the new Project and select the Java with Maven Project along with Project with archetype.
 - After this a pop up window will be shown where you can scroll down to flink quick start archetype or just eneter the apache.flink in the search box.
 - The eneter the project name and enter Finish to create the project.
 - Here are the screenshots for the above steps.